-To edit an existing role, simply click on it.
+To edit an existing role, click on it to access that role's settings.
 To create a new role, click on the green "add role" button above the list:

-This is a mandatory field that will help you set a name for this particular role (Sales, Account Manager, Worthless Peon, etc).
-It's recommended that you set each role's name based on the title of the person you would like to assign it to.
+This sets a name for this particular role (Sales, Account Manager, Worthless Peon, etc).
+It’s a good idea to name it based on the position of the team member using this role.

-Here is where you can set permissions for the non proposal-related things that Proposify has to offer.
+Here is where you can set permissions for non-proposal-related things in Proposify.

 View metrics allows you to decide what metrics your users will have access to.
-Would you like to keep your company's performance closer to the chest?
+Would you like to save your company's performance for the all-hands?
 Set your users to view only their workspace's metrics and they'll only be able to see how their team is doing.

-If you like to keep your sales teams separate and dole out leads on a more personal level, you can set your roles to only be able to view their workspace's clients.
-This keeps other teams' client lists out of view.
-You can also choose whether or not the users in this role will have the ability to add clients, or edit and delete existing ones.
+You can set your roles to only be able to view their workspace's clients.
+This is great if you like to keep your sales teams separate and dole out leads on a more personal level..
+You can also choose whether the users in this role will have the ability to add, edit and delete clients.

-You can also prevent people from adding users, or purchasing additional seats without your consent.
+You can also prevent people from adding more seats to your account without your approval.

 Content Library Permissions

-Content library permissions allow you to choose what your roles can add, edit, or remove from your content library; as well as choose what content in the library they are able to see.
+This menu lets you set what your team can add, edit, and remove from the content library.
+It also lets you choose what content in the library they are able to see.

-Each of these options allows you to set whether you would like the role to be able to add new content (either sections, fees, snippets or images) to the content library, or edit or remove content.
-If any of these options are removed, then the corresponding tab in the content library won't be viewable.
+Each option allows you to set whether the role is able to add, edit, and delete content in the content library.
+If you clear any of these options, the corresponding tab in the content library won't be viewable.

-Proposal permissions allow you to set what kind of options are available to a user assigned to this role when they're working within a proposal.
+These options allow you to set what options are available to this role when they're working on a proposal.

-You can choose what proposals will be viewable by this role: all proposals, proposals assigned to teammates in their workspace, or just their own.
-This is great if you'd like your teams to keep their sales pipelines close to their chest.
+This sets what proposals will this role can see: everything, those assigned to their workspace, or their own.
+This is great if you'd like your teams to keep their sales pipelines separate.

-These options allow you to choose which comments users under this role can delete, and where they can delete them.
+These options allow you to choose which comments this role can delete, and where they can delete them.

-The final set of permissions is based on setting rules for what your user can and cannot do before and after they send the proposal.
+This permission set allows you to limit what your user can do before and after they send the proposal.

-This option allows you to choose whether a proposal needs to be approved by a manager or admin before the proposal can be sent.
+This option allows you to choose if a proposal needs approval by someone before sending it to a client.
 You can find out more about how this process works by clicking HERE.